vertica/VerticaPy/EXAMPLE.md

 ### Passengers with a lifeboat

-First let's look at the number of survivors in this dataset.
+First, let's look at the number of survivors in this dataset.

 ```python